Ex-SEC head blasts U.S. lawmakers for not backing Labor Dept. rule

 In 2013, a prior bill by Wagner generated some bipartisan support and passed in the House by a vote of 254-166.

-In a statement on Monday, Representative Wagner called Levitt “a career partisan bureaucrat” and said there were “millions of Americans who would be adversely affected” by the Labor Department’s rule.

-“My legislation stops this Washington-knows-best assault on low- and middle-income savers and their access to sound financial advice,” the statement said.

-The SEC should have been taking the lead on fiduciary initiatives all along but political disagreements within the agency had stalled progress, Levitt said.
+The SEC, nonetheless, should have been taking the lead on fiduciary initiatives all along but political disagreements within the agency has stalled progress, Levitt said.

 Now, “Congress is saying ‘give it to the SEC’ because they know the SEC is so politically divided that (the agency) can’t get to the issue until 2016,” Levitt said.
 That is when Republicans hope to control both Congress and the White House, said Levitt, whose present roles include being a senior adviser at the Carlyle Group LP.